Anti-vaccine protest in Canada spurs outrage

 Ottawa Police Chief Peter Sloly said several investigations are underway and a tip line for hate crimes, threats and assaults related to the demonstration has been set up.
 Sloly said one person had been arrested in connection with the protest.

-Phil Haggart, a counter-protester, said he was there to show that there are voices in favour of public health measures.

-“Masks are important, vaccines are important, and mandates are important only because we need them to stay alive and not fill our hospitals up,” he said.
+The Canadian Trucking Alliance has estimated that 85 percent of truckers in Canada are vaccinated.

+Meanwhile, police on Tuesday moved to end a protest convoy of trucks and other vehicles that had been blocking a major US border crossing in Coutts, Alberta, since Saturday.

-A surge of the highly contagious Omicron variant has led to record cases and lockdowns in Ontario and Quebec, Canada's most populous provinces.
-But restaurants reopened Monday with 50 per cent capacity, and vaccine mandates imposed by the provincial governments remain in place.
+A surge of the highly contagious omicron variant has led to record cases and lockdowns in Ontario and Quebec, Canada's most populous provinces.
+Vaccine mandates imposed by the provincial governments remain in place.

-Nelson Wiseman, a political science professor at the University of Toronto, said the misinformation rabbit hole in Canada is not as deep as it is in the US for many reasons, including less political polarisation north of the border.

-“This leads to much less sympathy for or tolerance of the unvaccinated among Canadians.
-Florida Governor Ron DeSantis could not get very far in Canada.
-A Donald Trump would be shunned, even in Conservative Party circles,” Wiseman said.

 ADVERTISEMENT